hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

-The server periodically sends the number of tables, views, relationships, permission rules, custom SQL functions, event triggers and remote schemas tracked by GraphQL Engine, along with randomly generated UUID per database and per instance.
+The server periodically sends the number of tables, views, relationships, permission rules, custom SQL functions, event triggers and remote schemas tracked by the GraphQL engine, along with randomly generated UUIDs per database and per instance.
 The name of the current continuous integration environment (if any) and the server version is also sent.